YimingQiao/Data-Chunk-Compaction-in-Duckdb/README.md

 ---

 ## Chunk Compaction in the DuckDB
 Since we have showed that the chunk compaction is important for vectorized execution in [repository](https://github.com/YimingQiao/Chunk-Compaction-in-Vectorized-Execution), we then integrate our solution into [duckdb](https://github.com/duckdb/duckdb).
-Our solution consists of the dynamic/learning compaction and the compacted vectorized hash join.
+Our solution consists of Dynamic/Learning compaction and the compacted vectorized hash join.

 ## Important Modified Files
 We modify many files of the original duckdb, but files around the Hash Join Operator are the most important, including: